chuckrector/svelte-styling-intro/README.md

 git checkout v1
 ```

-`App.svelte` contains a small mockup of the IMVU website with all of the markup and styles combined, except for `globalCSS.css` which contains similar boilerplate styling.
+`App.svelte` contains a small mockup of the IMVU website with all of the markup and styles combined, except for `globalCSS.css` which contains globally relevant boilerplate styling in a fashion similar to our production application.
 Pretend that the content of `App.svelte` is the result of building our existing website.
 It represents the bundled markup and styling for the global nav, conversation list, message list, message list item, chat bubble, and profile icon components.

 Profile icons appear in three places: